The Architecture of Love: Production

 In October 2023, it was announced that Starvision had optioned the novel for a film adaptation alongside the cast announcement of Putri Marino and Nicholas Saputra.
 Principal photography took place in New York City and Jakarta in late October 2023.

 Release

 The Architecture of Love was released in Indonesian theatres on 30 April 2024.
-The film surpassed one million admission after thirty-three days of release.
-It garnered 1,003,999 admission during its theatrical run.
+The film surpassed one million admissions after thirty-three days of release.
+It garnered 1,003,999 admissions during its theatrical run.

 Netflix acquired the film's distribution rights, releasing it on 6 September 2024.
+The film made its television debut on RCTI on 23 August 2025 at 9.30pm local time.